nachonavarro/seasonal-esd-anomaly-detection/README.md

         * The indices of the anomalies in the time series.

-* `esd(timeseries, max_anomalies=10, alpha=0.05)`: Computes the Extreme Studentized Deviate of a time series.
+* `esd(timeseries, max_anomalies=10, alpha=0.05, hybrid=False)`: Computes the Extreme Studentized Deviate of a time series.
 A Grubbs Test is performed max_anomalies times with the caveat that each time the top value is removed.
 For more details visit http://www.itl.nist.gov/div898/handbook/eda/section3/eda35h3.htm

     * Arguments

         * `ts`: The time series to compute the ESD.
         max_anomalies: The number of times the Grubbs’ Test will be applied to the time series.
         * `alpha`: the significance level.
+        * `hybrid`: If set to false then the mean and standard deviation will be used to calculate the zscores in the Grubbs test.
+If set to true, then median and MAD will be used.

     * Returns